gem-pasteur/Integron_Finder/doc/source/mobyle.rst

 Finally, you have the sequence of the replicon you input and the command line used.

-For each of the aforementionned file, you can save them by clicking on the save button |savebutton|.
+For each of the aforementionned files, you can save them by clicking on the save button |savebutton|.